 Higher protein diets are often referred to as fat burning because they keep you feeling full for longer, and therefore make it easier to reduce kilojoule intake overall, which does burn body fat.

+The main benefits of a high protein diet is the feeling of fullness that it provides and a retention of lean mass.
 Changing from a carbohydrate heavy diet to a high protein diet means being able to stick to a lower kilojoule count throughout the day.

 “If you have white toast with jam for breakfast, for example, you’ll be ready for a snack mid-morning.
 An egg on wholegrain low GI toast, on the other hand, will see you through until lunch," says Professor Noakes.